BlueVelvetSackOfGoldPotatoes/handwriting-recognition/README.md

 - Install all the required libraries using pip install -r requirements.txt
 - Run main.py in the format:
 	- python main.py c:\users\username\desktop\folder
+		- The console will ask you whether you wish to use a personal library.
+Please type yes to continue
 	- where folder contains jpg images of Dead Sea Scrolls
 -  Final txt files can be found in Final_output